snowclipsed/katana/CONTRIBUTING.md

-# Contributing to Tensor-Zig
+# Contributing to Katana

-Thank you for your interest in contributing to Tensor-Zig!
+Thank you for your interest in contributing to Katana!
 We value all contributions, whether they're bug fixes, new features, documentation improvements, or test additions.

 ## Getting Started